Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

     -   ## Navigation Bar

         - The Homepage, Market and Contact pages feature a navigation bar, with easy access buttons to each page, allowing the user to easily navigate between them without needing to go back to the homepage.
-        - The Navigation bar appears as a horizontal list of buttons on desktop and mobile.
+        - The Navigation bar appears as a horizontal list of buttons at the top of the page on desktop and mobile.
         - The colours of the background and the text change when hovered over.
 This further emphasises that this is a clickable link, making for a very intuitive user experience.
+        - Aria-Labels have been used to make it clear to Screen Readers.
+        - The Navigation Bar & Footer match on each page, to make for an intuitive UX.

     <h2 align="center"><img src="assets/readme/navbar-normal.jpg"></h2>
     <h2 align="center"><img src="assets/readme/navbar-hover.jpg"></h2>